 The metrics for the Service Strategy Domain are actionable measures for decisions related to improving the performance of the process and guiding resource allocation.
 Metrics must be viewed in an overall context of the DESMF.
 As an example, a common metric for Financial Management is "Return on Investment (ROI)".
 This calculation usually stems from a comparison of reduced costs against a monetary investment.
-For much of the process work, there may be no measurable cost reduction, but rather cost avoidance and a decrease in the amount spent on unplanned work.
+For much of the service improvement work, there may be no measurable cost reduction, but rather cost avoidance or Value of Investment (VOI) and a decrease in the amount spent on unplanned work.
 For this, ROI may not be suitable or actionable.
-Instead, actionable metrics must be applied to quantify and evaluate that which is critical to DoD and to support the mission.
+Instead, actionable metrics must be applied to quantify and evaluate that which is critical to the DoD and to support the mission.

-6.1.1 Strategy Generation Management (SGM)
+9.1.1 STRATEGY GENERATION MANAGEMENT (SGM)

 The purpose of the Strategy Generation Management process is to set direction for the use of information technology (IT); develop and communicate strategic plans for services that support mission and business enterprise plans and requirements, and ensure those plans support the organization's strategy.
 This process exists to set goals and decide on areas of change for IT and Service Management capabilities in support of the organization's overall strategic vision.
-This process defines and maintains an organization's perspective and plans with regards to its services and the management of those services.
+It defines and maintains an organization's perspective and plans with regards to its services and the management of those services, balancing the needs of the customer and considering technological innovation.
 It establishes the mechanisms to determine which services are best suited to meet mission outcomes and the criteria to effectively manage and measure those services.
 This process ensures the strategy is defined, maintained, and meets mission objectives.

 IT Strategy - The IT Strategy is the overarching IT architecture executed in support of Department or Agency strategy and mission.
-It includes the strategy around application management, infrastructure management, and technological direction etc; all IT elements needed to support the mission.
+It includes the strategy around application management, infrastructure management, and technological direction etc.; all IT elements needed to support the mission.

-IT Service Strategy - The strategy to define and execute 'services' that meet the objectives of the mission partners.
+IT Service Strategy - The strategy to define and deliver 'services' that meet the objectives of the mission partners.
 It supports and is a subset of the IT Strategy.

-IT Service Management (ITSM) Strategy - The plan for implementing and executing the 'processes' used to manage services.
+IT Service Management (ITSM) Strategy The plan for implementing and executing the 'processes' used to implement, deliver and manage services.